umich-hist-399/campus-histories/essays/social-training.md

 {% include figure.html class="img-center-full" src="/images/prillys-boardinghouse.jpg" caption="‘Prilly’ residence, a home that opened its doors to student boarders circa, June 1896.
 Image courtesy of The Bentley Library"
  %}

-Local institutions such as the Salvation Army of Washtenaw County and community churches also offered meals.
+Local institutions such as the Salvation Army of Washtenaw County and community churches also offered meals (Adams Lewis, 1898).
 The following essay offers a background on such boarding house culture and describes the rise of one particular University sponsored dorm, Mosher Jordan Hall, and the rarely discussed backlash that ensued over its construction.

 Beginning as early as 1875, three primary boarding houses existed to serve primarily male students: ‘Prettyman’s’ Boarding House, later dubbed ‘Campus Club’ (1875, acquired by University in 1914), ‘Freeman’s’ and ‘Chubb’s’ ([“Prettyman’s Boarding House”](http://um2017.org/Ann-Arbor/Ann_Arbor_Maps/Prettymans_Boarding_Club.html))).